 Most parents and children are probably glad that Monsters, Inc. dropped the anvil that there's no need to be afraid of your closet.

-A Bug's Life drops anvils about brainstorming, teamwork, questioning whether The Government is really looking out for your well-being in return for something or actually has you in the crosshairs of some evil scheme, and the price you eventually pay for oppressing a population.
+A Bug's Life drops anvils about brainstorming, teamwork, questioning authority, standing up for your beliefs, and the price of oppressing a population.

 There are two important messages in Up, which both tie into one another.